 The inflorescence is a terminal cluster of flowers at the ends of new stem growth.

 The flowers are about 1/4 inch long with a bell shaped pinkish-white corolla.
 The five corolla lobes have obtuse tips but the lobes do not spread, making the flower appear longer than wide.
 This is unlike Wolfberry where the lobes spread widely.
 The green elongated calyx has 5 triangular shape lobes that have a purplish tinge.
 The inside of the corolla is bearded with white hairs; the reproductive parts have 5 stamens and a style.
 Flowers have an unpleasant odor.

 Fruit: Fertile flowers produce a round white drupe, about 3/8 inch in diameter, with a waxy surface texture.
 Like the flowers, these will be in a small cluster, which will last into the winter as birds do not usually eat them in the autumn.
 Humans will not find them palatable and there is some literature that they may be toxic if eaten in large quantities.
 Each drupe contains 2 seeds, sometimes 3.
 With proper storage, seeds are viable for 7 to 10 years.
 For germination, seeds of the genus Symphoricarpos require scarification plus several storage periods - a cold moist period followed by a warm moist period followed by another cold moist period.
-Sowed outside in the fall they do not need scarification they will germinate in the 2nd year.
+Sowed outside in the fall they do not need scarification and they will germinate in the 2nd year.

 Toxicity - see notes at bottom of page.

 Habitat: Snowberry grows best in moist soils of riparian edges, moist openings in woods, in well drained soils with full sunlight to partial shade.
 It is tolerant of heavy soils.
 The root system is rhizomatous with elongate horizontal stems just under the soil surface.
 Disturbances, such as fire, result in many new plants rising from these rhizomes.